gloveboxes/Sales-Assistant-built-with-local-Docker-Model-and-Function-Calling-with-MCP-Integration/README.md

 A modular, async-friendly AI chatbot that demonstrates the integration of Model Context Protocol (MCP) tools with local AI models.
 This project showcases how to build a sales analysis agent for Contoso (a fictional outdoor gear retailer) using function calling capabilities with a locally hosted AI model.

+## 📊 Scenario

+Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
+You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
+To help you, Contoso has developed a conversational agent that can answer questions about your sales data.

+This project demonstrates how such an agent works behind the scenes, combining the power of local AI models with database tools through the Model Context Protocol.

 ## 🚀 Features

 - **Local AI Model**: Uses the `ai/phi4:14B-Q4_0` model hosted with Docker Model Runner